 Residency at Pavilion Dance South West

-Aug 2018 – Continuing my development of a new piece in collaboration with sound designer Dougie Brown and 3D designer Tim Burrell-Saward, I was in residence at Pavilion Dance in Bournemouth with dancers Andrew Oliver and Jordan Ajadi.
+Aug 2018 – Continuing my development of a new piece in collaboration with sound designer Dougie Brown, I was in residence at Pavilion Dance in Bournemouth with dancers Andrew Oliver and Jordan Ajadi.
 We were working in a beautiful studio that opened its doors right onto the seafront.
-The project is still in the works so stay tuned.
+Stay tuned.

 Professional Class Series at The Lodge Space

 Aug 2018 – We are shifting the focus of [openclass] towards creating a series of professional classes with rotating teachers at The Lodge Space in SE London.
 Starting September 2018, ten artists will be teaching two back-to-back morning classes on a Wednesday and Thursday morning, each class is £6.00 (£7 inc. booking fee), and we have a super exciting line-up of artists, see below…

 Sept 19 + 20 Ben McEwen // Flying Low

 Sept 26 + 27 Maria da Luz Ghoumrassi // Release Technique